ErikVerna/ContactList-React/README.md

 Application to achieve contacts and save them in the local storage.

-Made with React, Bootstrap and UUID node package (to generate randoms id´s).
+Made with React, Bootstrap and UUID node package (to generate specific id´s).